pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 Then when something major breaks on one page it affects tests of pages which are later in the user flow.
 As a consequence we have a sea of failed tests and it's not clear what actually went wrong
 - there is no UI in the browser to look at.
+Also, keeping oversight on the stubs as the number of interactions increase is difficult and makes debugging harder.
 With cold start tests some of that red noise goes away.

 During the project we first wrote warm start integration tests in Enzyme